-Please estimate the percentage of your program time that will be allocated to support each of the five AORR strategic initiatives in your five-year planned statement of work.
+Please estimate the percentage of your program time that will be allocated to support each of the five AGNR strategic initiatives in your five-year planned statement of work.
 The total percentage of time across all initiatives should not exceed 100.
-However, it may be that your specific work during the next five years on ensuring a clean and healthy Chesapeake Bay is estimated at 50%, but the rest of your programmatic work does not fit within any of the other strategic initiatives.
-You would enter 50 into the "Ensure a Clean and Healthy Chesapeake Bay" and 0 in all of the other boxes.
-Yu can find more information about the AGNR strategic initiatives here: https://gonr.und.edu/about/strategic-initiatives
+You can find more information about the AGNR strategic initiatives here: https://agnrumd.edu/about/strategic-initiatives

-Establish a Healthy Food System and Ensure Global Food and
+Establish a Healthy Food System and Ensure Global Food and Nutritional Security